 Veteran License Plates by State (2026)

 Every U.S. state issues at least one veteran license plate, and most issue between 15 and 40 distinct designs covering combat decorations, branch of service, war era, and family of the fallen.
 The fee structure ranges from completely free for service-connected disabled veterans to a $50 specialty surcharge on top of base registration.
-Twelve states waive the registration fee entirely on at least one veteran category, eighteen states grant toll-road exemptions to combat-decorated plates, and forty-one allow the plate to function as a disabled-parking permit when paired with the wheelchair symbol.
+Twelve states waive the registration fee entirely on at least one veteran category, eighteen states grant toll-road exemptions to combat-decorated plates, and forty-one let a disabled-veteran plate stand in for a disabled-parking permit when it carries the wheelchair symbol.
+Plate availability below is counted across the 50 states; the District of Columbia offers a narrower set of veteran designs, and where a fee-waiver figure includes it we say so explicitly.

 The seven plate categories that exist nationwide